milkorodriguez/astro-paper/src/data/blog/2020-02-24-titanic-pandas.md

 ---
-title: "Getting Started with the Titanic Dataset using pandas"
+title: Pandas Titanic Data Exploration
-date: 2020-02-24
+description: An exploration of the Titanic dataset using pandas, including data selection and basic statistics.
-description: "A beginner-friendly walkthrough using pandas to explore the Titanic dataset: loading data, slicing columns, and creating utility functions."
+pubDatetime: 2020-02-24
-tags: [python, pandas, data-analysis, titanic]
+tags: ['Python', 'Pandas', 'Titanic', 'Data Science']
 ---

 One of the most common datasets for practicing data analysis is the Titanic passenger dataset.
 In this post, we’ll walk through how to load it using `pandas`, perform some basic slicing, and even define a small utility function to retrieve the top N rows of any DataFrame.